Marcelo Veridiano: Club career

-His professional career started at 1986 with São Paulo.
+Marcelo started his professional career in 1986 at São Paulo.
 He played for São Paulo until 1989 when he was acquired by Skoda Xanthi.

-He instantly became the club's star scoring 11 goals in just 21 matches.
-His best season with Skoda Xanthi was 1992–1993 when he scored 24 goals in 32 matches being the league's third-best goalscorer.
-He was the first player to score 4 goals in a match in the Greek professional championship in an 8–2 win against Pierikos on January 10, 1993 (Skoda Xanthi's biggest league win ever).
+He instantly became the club's main striker scoring 11 goals in 21 matches.
+His best season with the club was 1992–93 when he scored 24 goals in 32 matches being the league's third top scorer.
+He was the first player to score 4 goals in a match in the Greek professional championship in an 8–2 win against Pierikos on 10 January 1993 which was the team's biggest league win.
 He is also Skoda Xanti's all-time top goalscorer with 75 goals and the player who scored both the 100th (May 22, 1992 against Aris) and the 200th (February 13, 1994 against Panathinaikos) Skoda Xanthi's league goal.

-He played for the Thracian club until 1996, when he moved to AEK Athens.
-In 1998, he was transferred to APOEL and helped his team to win the 1998–1999 Cypriot Cup, scoring twice in the Cup final where APOEL won 2–0 Anorthosis.
+On 2 July 1996 Marcelo was transferred to AEK Athens for a fee of 35 million drachmas.
+In his first season at the club he won the Greek Cup and the Greek Super Cup.
+In the summer of 1998, he moved to APOEL and helped his team to win the 1998–99 Cypriot Cup, scoring twice in the Cup final where APOEL won 2–0 Anorthosis Famagusta.
 He ended his career with Kozani in 2001.